Vantiv/litle-sdk-for-ruby/README.md

 puts "Litle Transaction ID: "+ response.saleResponse.litleTxnId
 ```

 3) Next run this file using ruby.
-You should see the following result provided you have connectivity to the Litle certification environment.
-You will see an HTTP error if you don't have access to the Litle URL
+You should see the following result provided you have connectivity to the Vantiv eCommerce certification environment.
+You will see an HTTP error if you don't have access to the Vantiv eCommerce URL

     Message: Valid Format
     Litle Transaction ID: <your-numeric-litle-txn-id>